Story at a glance:

 Construction of an adobe brick building by the organization Gyaw Gyaw on the Thailand-Burma border.
 Photo courtesy of Jonathan González.

 Like stone and timber, adobe brick is another sustainable building material that has been used for centuries, particularly in the American southwest, Central America, and South America.
-As a composite material, traditional adobe is composed primarily of sand, clay, and silt that has then been mixed with water and some sort of organic material—such as dung or straw—that acts as a binding agent.
+As a composite material, traditional adobe is composed primarily of sand, clay, and silt that has been mixed with water and some organic material like dung or straw that acts as a binding agent.

 This mixture is then pressed into a wooden frame to create bricks.
-Once dried, adobe bricks are exceptionally strong and may be stacked like conventional bricks to construct load-bearing walls or laid out in rows to form flat surfaces, such as roofs.
+Once dried, adobe bricks are exceptionally strong and may be stacked like conventional bricks to construct load-bearing walls or laid out in rows to form flat surfaces like roofs.

 Pros of Adobe Brick